Edited 27th June 2021

-Stepping out from one’s ingrained childhood ideology can be hard, especially when it has been such a comprehensive part of one’s life.
+Stepping out from one’s ingrained childhood ideology can be hard, especially when it has been a comprehensive part of one’s life.

-The first thing that happens when one expresses any grievance in Scientology, it seems, is those Scientologists around you—who you considered friends, including your closest friends—move away from you with haste.
+The first thing that happens when one expresses any grievance in Scientology, it seems, is those Scientologists around you—who you considered friends (including your closest friends)—move away from you with haste.
 This is a startling experience to live through, particularly as this is when you need your closest relations most.

-A second guide came in the way of my best friend, who has never been a Scientologist, but is familiar with the subject due to our many years of conversation.
+A second guide came in the way of my closest friend, who has never been a Scientologist, but is familiar with the subject due to our many years of conversation.
 He provided a second ear with perspectives which would otherwise been unknown to me—such was my insular approach to life that Scientology was all I knew.

 A way forward

 As part of finding a way out of my desert I researched Scientology widely.

 I paid particular attention to how other people had dealt with similar mental transitions as I was experiencing.
 Some denounce Scientology.
 Some quietly move on with a regular life.
 Others have created podcasts, movies, television shows, books, etc. Others seek counselling services.
 The list goes on.

 I also began reading up on history and philosophy.
 I felt I had gaps in my education; my knowledge of these fields coming almost exclusively from Scientology.

 It was evident that I must take some course of action to rebuild my mental outlook.
 But which one?

 Some methods of moving forward, I noticed, seemed to stick people into a new type of mire.
 Specifically, giving into malice or hate appeared to have a side effect of the speaker remaining entangled with their unfortunate circumstances.
 I decided that I did not want to take any path where negativity was dominant.